darwinmorris/ipv8-pow-client/README.md

 # Design Overview

 ## Architecture

-The system implements a simple proof-of-work blockchain using IPv8 peer-to-peer communication.
-Miner nodes participate in the network and concurrently mine blocks containing transactions submitted by a trusted server.
+The system implements a proof-of-work blockchain using IPv8 peer-to-peer communication.
+Three miner nodes participate in a private blockchain network and concurrently mine blocks containing transactions submitted by a trusted server.

-Each node maintains:
+The implementation is split into two main components:

+### Blockchain

+The `Blockchain` class manages all blockchain state and validation logic.
+It maintains:

-- A local blockchain
+- The active blockchain
 - A mempool of pending transactions
+- A block pool containing known blocks
-- A pool of known blocks not yet on the chain
+- A set of transaction hashes already included in the active chain

-Transactions are propagated between miners using gossip messages, while blocks are disseminated immediately after being mined.
-Upon receiving a transaction a node gossips about it to peers to synchronize mempools.
+The blockchain component is responsible for:

+- Transaction acceptance and deduplication
+- Block validation
+- Fork resolution
+- Chain adoption
+- Reconstruction of the active chain

+### Blockchain Community

+The `BlockchainCommunity` class handles all network communication through IPv8.
+It is responsible for:

+- Transaction gossip
+- Block gossip
+- Chain synchronization
+- Missing block recovery
+- Missing transaction recovery
+- Mining coordination

+This separation keeps blockchain state management independent from networking concerns.

+## Transactions

+Transactions are received from a trusted server and verified using IPv8 public-key signatures.

+Before entering the mempool a transaction must:

+1. Have a valid signature.
+2. Not already be present in the active chain.
+3. Not already exist in the mempool.

+Accepted transactions are propagated to all peers using gossip messages.
+This allows miners to maintain similar mempool contents and mine compatible blocks.

+## Blocks

+A block contains:

+- Height
+- Previous block hash
+- Transaction commitment hash
+- Timestamp
+- Difficulty
+- Nonce
+- Block hash
+- Transaction hash list

+Blocks are validated by checking:

+1. The block hash matches the block header.
+2. The proof-of-work satisfies the declared difficulty.
+3. The transaction commitment matches the transaction list.
+4. Referenced transactions are known and valid.
+5. No duplicate transaction hashes appear within the block.

+Only valid blocks are added to the block pool.

+## Mining

+All nodes mine concurrently.

+Mining is performed on top of the current chain tip using the set of pending transactions currently present in the mempool.

+To reduce duplicate work between miners, each miner begins searching from a random nonce value and then searches sequentially.

+If the local chain tip changes or the mempool contents change while mining, the current mining attempt is abandoned and restarted using the updated state.

+When a valid proof-of-work is found, the block is added locally and immediately propagated to peers.

 ## Consensus

 Nodes follow a longest-chain consensus protocol.

-On receiving a block:
-- Block header and PoW are validated
-- Block is stored in the local block pool.
-- The node attempts to reconstruct the best chain reachable through known blocks.
+When a block is received it is first validated and stored in the local block pool.
+The node then attempts to reconstruct the best chain reachable through all known blocks.
-- The longest valid chain is selected as the active chain

-If two chains have equal height, ties are broken deterministically by selecting the chain whose tip block has the smaller hash value.
-This ensures that all nodes eventually converge on the same chain.
+A chain is adopted when:

+- It is strictly longer than the current chain, or
+- It has the same height but a smaller tip block hash.

+The second rule provides deterministic tie-breaking and ensures eventual convergence after temporary forks.

+## Fork Handling

+Blocks are not required to arrive in order.

+The block pool stores blocks that are not currently part of the active chain.
+This includes:

+- Competing fork branches
+- Newly received blocks whose parents are not yet known
+- Future candidates for chain adoption

+When a better chain becomes available, the node reconstructs the branch from the block pool and switches to the new chain.

 ## Synchronization

 Nodes periodically exchange chain height information.

-If a larger chain is detected blocks are requested.
+If a peer advertises a chain height that exceeds the local height, the node requests the corresponding block and attempts to reconstruct the missing portion of the chain.

+When a block references an unknown parent block, the missing parent height is recorded and requested from peers.

+Similarly, if a block references transactions that are not present locally, the node requests the missing transaction data.

+Missing blocks and transactions are retried using bounded exponential backoff.
+This allows the network to recover from out-of-order delivery or dropped messages while avoiding excessive request traffic.

-## TODO
+## Testing

-- Request multiple blocks at once?
-- re-gossip transactions
-- Better active sync for mempools?
+The implementation includes:

-- Request complete transaction data
+- Unit tests for block and transaction primitives
+- Payload serialization tests
+- Multi-node synchronization tests
+- Chain adoption tests
+- Fork recovery tests

+The tests verify that lagging miners correctly synchronize with peers and eventually converge on the same active chain.